 VICE Voices will involve the collecting and processing of personal data, some of which is considered more sensitive (e.g. sexual orientation and ethnicity), for research purposes.
 When signing up to VICE Voices, you (or if you are under 13, your parents) will have a clear opportunity to either consent to providing this data, or to refuse to do so.
 Consent can also be withdrawn at any time, and all personal information will be purged from the community within 30 days.

 Do we transfer your data outside the EEA?

-In some cases the personal data we collect from you might be processed outside the EEA.
-The countries in which your personal data is processed in may not have the same protections for your personal data that the EEA do.
-However we are obliged to ensure that the personal data that is processed by us and our suppliers outside of the EEA is protected in the same ways as it would be if it was processed within the EEA.
-There are therefore certain safeguards in place when your data is processed outside of the EEA.
+In some cases the personal data we collect from you might be processed outside the United Kingdom (“UK”) or European Economic Area (“EEA”).
+The countries in which your personal data is processed in may not have the same protections for your personal data that the UK or EEA do.
+However we are obliged to ensure that the personal data that is processed by us and our suppliers outside of the UK or EEA is protected in the same ways as it would be if it was processed within the UK or EEA.
+There are therefore certain safeguards in place when your data is processed outside of the UK or EEA.

 To find out more about how we safeguard your information as related to transfers contact us on EUPrivacy@vice.com

 Note that the UK is still considered to be inside the EEA during its Brexit transition period, due to end 31 December 2020.